There are a lot of resources for the MBE portion of the bar exam these days.

 Should you get UWorld or AdaptiBar?

-UWorld is a strong alternative to AdaptiBar (and for sure BarMax’s MBE Question Bank).
+UWorld is a strong alternative to AdaptiBar (and BarMax’s MBE Question Bank).

 Get UWorld if you prefer to learn from simplified, visual explanations at a lower cost.
 UWorld offers 1,375+ most recent licensed questions and constantly develops new ones.
 UWorld reformulates any questions in older formats to the current style, and doesn’t use outdated questions.
-But check the improvements that remain to be done above.
+But note that you’ll have slightly fewer questions to work with.
+Also check the improvements that remain to be done above.

-Oh, and what about the “210 newest questions”?
+Oh, and what about those “210 newest questions” at AdaptiBar?
 What about those 15 new Property questions AdaptiBar offers?

 UWorld has all of the latest 210 questions released by the NCBE.
 Regarding the 15 Real Property questions based on the changes introduced in the 2017 February subject matter revisions, those exact questions won’t be included since AdaptiBar wrote them.
 But the subject matter will be covered by UWorld’s QBank.